DanCInOz/sphinx-setup-docs/docs/source/03-editing.rst

 Create a new working folder
 ---------------------------

+Working folders are a little like projects.
+You can think of the folder as a new project directory for your documentation.

 Open up VS Code.
 You should be at the welcome screen.
 You can click on the "Open Folder" link, or go via the menu to the :menuselection:`File --> Open Folder` selection.

 .. image:: images/79-VSCode-NewFolder.png